prorev/prorev.github.io/_posts/2020-01-15-swift_overview.md

   - [Can I try Swift fast?](#can-i-try-swift-fast)

 ---
-Chris Lattner, who created the LLVM compiler, created Swift in 2010 as an *ambitious* programming language.

-Swift was build as a low level programming language -- means you can deal with hardware and write bootloaders in it.
+Chris Lattner, creator of [LLVM](https://llvm.org/){:rel="nofollow" target="_blank"} compiler, created Swift as an *ambitious* programming language.
+From the very start Swift was designed as a low level programming language -- to deal with hardware and to write bootloaders.

-Apple drafted Swift in 2014 (Apple Swift) and released version Swift 1.2 to develop iOS and macOS applications with the trend that Swift should replace Objective C one day.
+Apple drafted Swift in 2014 (Apple Swift) and released Swift version 1.2 to develop iOS and macOS applications with the plan that Swift should replace Objective C one day.

-> Today Swift is definite replacement for Objective-C. Also beside native iOS and macOS, you can create Linux applications in Swift, so Swift is growing as platform independent language.
+> Today Swift is definite replacement for Objective-C. Also beside native iOS and macOS, you can create Linux applications in Swift, or install it using conda on almost any system, so Swift is growing as platform independent language.

-Recently, and to compete with PyTorch, Swift added Automatic Differentiation engine from Fortran.
-We can use that engine just by setting `@differentiable` keyword on any function.
+Recently, and to compete with PyTorch, Swift added Automatic Differentiation engine from Fortran, that can be used after setting `@differentiable` keyword on any function.

 Here is the [full detailed guided tour](https://docs.swift.org/swift-book/GuidedTour/GuidedTour.html){:rel="nofollow" target="_blank} to Swift.

-Original Swift inventor Chris Lattner later joined Google, to introduce S4TF (Swift for TensorFlow) carefully planned and possible future dominant machine learning platform.
+Swift creator Chris Lattner later joined Google team, to introduce S4TF (Swift for TensorFlow) carefully planned and possible future dominant machine learning platform.

 ## Swift is evolving fast